 The Mitre Hotel was built in 1859.
 Another victim of the 1866 fire, it was rebuilt the same year and renamed the Criterion Hotel in the 1870s.
-It became the unlicensed Temperance Hotel by 1887, which lasted until 1912, gladdening the hearts of the temperance champions across the road.
-A change to petroleum spirits came when the Silverton Service Station was built on the site.
+It became the unlicensed Temperance Hotel by 1887, which lasted.
+The Silverton Service Station was later built on the site.

 Salvation Army Barracks/ Temperance Hall (5)

 Salvation Army members were strongly devoted to the Temperance movement, feeling that alcohol was a root cause of social evil.
 Individuals were encouraged to sign the pledge to abstain from alcohol.
 The building had many changes from Salvation Army barracks, raincoat factory to furniture showroom.
 The building was demolished to become a supermarket.